 With many of our attorneys taking part in advanced level IP licence drafting workshops, we are constantly honing our licensing skill-sets.
 This ongoing development, combined with our in-house technical experience and expertise, means we draft commercially-minded licences and licensing strategies for our clients.
-If you would like to know more about establishing a licensing agreement, IP licensing benefits or ‘licences of right’, please contact us today.
+For more information about establishing a licensing agreement, IP licensing benefits or ‘licences of right’, please contact us today.

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.